neoaxios/nxlc/docs/hierarchical_nxlcignore_implementation.md

-# Hierarchical .ulcignore Implementation Summary
+# Hierarchical .nxlcignore Implementation Summary

 ## Overview
-Successfully implemented hierarchical .ulcignore support for ULC (Universal Language Counter), allowing subdirectories to have their own ignore rules that work in conjunction with parent directory rules.
+Successfully implemented hierarchical .nxlcignore support for NXLC (NeoAxios Language Counter), allowing subdirectories to have their own ignore rules that work in conjunction with parent directory rules.

 ## Implementation Components